 There's an easy way to avoid blowing fuses and waking up computers that have to time out.
 Start by removing the negative battery cable as before, but then connect it back to the battery post with a small jumper wire.
 A blue jumper wire is shown in Figure 5.
 This will wake the computers and they'll start their time-out cycle, but while that's occurring, you can connect the ammeter as before, in series with the battery cable and post.
 Since current takes the path of least resistance, it will flow through the jumper wire and bypass the meter.

 Start with the meter on the 10 or 2 Amp range to be sure the rating of the internal fuse won't be exceeded.
 After the time-out cycle should be completed, remove one end of the jumper wire.
 The meter will maintain the connection so the computers won't wake up and draw high current.
 Once you verify the current drain has gone down, you'll need to switch to a lower range.
 First, reconnect the jumper wire to bypass the meter, then switch to a lower range.
 At that point remove the jumper wire again so all current must flow through the meter.
 Anytime you want to switch ranges, reconnect the jumper wire first.
 That way there will never be a break in the circuit.

 In Figure 6 the jumper wire has been disconnected.
 Now the computers are still in sleep mode and all current drain is going through the meter to be measured.
 The meter probes are typically also connected with a pair of jumper wires so you don't have to hold them on the battery cable and post.

-Back to: Basics of Batteries
+Basics of Batteries